act65/mdps/README.md

 Setting;
 - All experiments are done with tabular MDPs.
-- The rewards are deterministic and the transtions are stochastic.
+- The rewards and transtions are stochastic.
 - All setting assume we can make synchronous updates.
 - It is assumed we have access to the transition function and reward function.
-- ?

 ***